Depression Therapy in Calgary: When Life Feels Heavy

-Depression can feel like moving through thick fog — every step takes more effort than it should, and joy feels far away.
-It’s more than “feeling sad” or “having a bad day.”
-It’s a deep, persistent heaviness that can touch every part of life.
+Depression can feel like walking through thick fog.
+Every step takes more energy than it should, and joy feels out of reach.
+It’s not just “feeling sad” or “having a bad day.”
+Depression is a deep, persistent heaviness that can touch every part of your life — work, relationships, health, even how you see yourself.

-Some mornings, just getting out of bed feels like climbing a mountain.
-You may keep going because you have to — work, family, responsibilities — but inside, you feel disconnected and exhausted.
+Some mornings, even getting out of bed feels like climbing a mountain.
+You may push through because you have to — answering emails, showing up for family, keeping commitments — but inside you feel empty, disconnected, and exhausted.

 Recognizing Signs of Depression